- You must have a current motorcycle endorsement, as well as a legally insured and registered motorcycle.

 -2 Day Group Tours:

 Laughs and discussion over dinner and dessert.
 Second day begins with video and briefing with more parking lot drills and then a full day ride.

 Please Read the Payment and Cancellation Policy Page.

 Tours are available on weekdays and weekends.
 Contact me to discuss your needs.

-Riding in the Zone, LLC is chartered and insured through the American Motorcyclist Association
+Riding in the Zone, LLC is a supporter of the American Motorcyclist Association